EduardoRodriguesF/quartz/doc/quartz.1.md

 # **ENDPOINT PATCH**

-Some commands allow for endpiont patching, which means they are capable of changing the endpoint's configuration on the fly.
+Some commands allow for endpoint patching, which means they are capable of changing the endpoint's configuration on the fly.

 The patched data is not saved to the endpoint file unless stated otherwise.